 So how do you put together clearly written, professional e-mails that get your point across in an effective manner?

-You will receive tips and terms that you can use on the job to increase your confidence when corresponding with business associates around the globe so that you get it right – every time.
+You’ll receive tips and terms to use on the job to increase your confidence when corresponding with business associates around the globe so that you get it right – every time:

-> How can you prevent your e-mail from ending up in the junk pile?
+How can you prevent your e-mail from ending up in Deleted Files?

-> When it is more appropriate to send a longer, more professional-sounding e-mail?
+When is it better to send a longer, more professional-sounding e-mail?

-> How should a writer decide what style of writing is appropriate for each task?
+How should you decide what style of writing works for each task/client?